Living for the Weekend (The Saturdays album): Artwork and title

 In early January 2013, the band announced that their fifth album would be released later in the year, and labelled the album The Chase.
 Fans assumed their fifth album would be titled this, however, the band later announced that it was only a "working title" and the new album does not have a name.
 Healy said: [The Chase] That's the working title, it's not the actual one.
 I think with the whole Chasing the Saturdays and chasing success, we'll call it that for now.
 But it's not the definite title.
 We'll have another single and then the album.
 We've finished it though.
 The official artwork for the album was released on 4 September 2013, as well as the official title, Living for the Weekend.
 The album artwork features all five members of the band, before Rochelle Humes and Frankie Sandford's pregnancies.
-Healy explained that the title of the album came from the band's name The Saturdays.
-She explained by saying everybody "lives for the weekend" and the band's name is in the weekend, which made the title even more relevant.
+Healy said that the title of the album came from the band's name The Saturdays.
+She said everybody "lives for the weekend" and the band's name is in the weekend, which made the title even more relevant.